compressmodels/compressmodels.github.io/2025-06-20-problem-statement.md

 With these two hypotheses in place, we create the following algorithm to solve this problem.

 At inference time, decide with $m_{decision}$ whether the data point is easy or hard.
 If it's easy, early exit and output a predicted class.
 If it's hard run the model as normal.
+We define this early-exit system as $m_{new}$.

 Define:
 - Let $N_{easy}$ be the number of points classified as "easy" by $m_{decision}$.